AdobeDocs/workfront.en/help/quicksilver/reports-and-dashboards/reports/reporting-elements/delete-filters.md

 product-area: reporting
 navigation-topic: reporting-elements
 title: Delete filters
-description: "(NOTE: Should this be renamed and updated for "Delete filters, views, and groupings" and be updated to illustrate this?!
+description: Delete filtersDelete filters, views, and groupings" and be updated to illustrate this?!
 I think we should keep this separate from "Remove FVG" because there are two separate functions - ?!)"
 ---

 # Delete filters